-IMPORTANT: DoDEA students living in the Pacific, Europe, Puerto Rico, and Cuba apply through DoDEA Headquarters.
+IMPORTANT: DoDEA students living in the Pacific, Europe, Puerto Rico, Guam, and Cuba apply through DoDEA Headquarters.
 DoDEA students in the Americas apply for the US Senate Youth Program through the state education agency and compete with other state applicants within their state.

 DoDEA Social Studies Instructional Systems Specialist

 Kentucky Department of Education